solder button

 Code 100 nickel-silver: 10' between feeders if you are using multiple feeders.
 A feeder should be 5' or less from the end of a block or insulated section.

 Code 83 and smaller nickel-silver: 2m between feeders if you are using multiple feeders.
 A feeder should be 1m or less from the end of a block or insulated section.
 The reason I give code 100 a longer distance is that it is oversize for its use.
-If you look at my track and wire resistance tests, you might ask why I don't recommend closer spacings for feeders to track like code 55.
+If you look at my track and wire resistance tests, you might ask why I don't recommend closer spacing for feeders to track like code 55.
 Good question!
 In considering these smaller sizes of track, I thought about their application.
 Narrow gauge track isn't likely to have 5 diesels in a lashup drawing 3 amps is a good example.

 Does this mean if you have a section 15' long, you need to make it 2 blocks?
 No, probably not.
 Again, aim for the ideal, but you probably don't need to knock yourself out.